RhinoSecurityLabs/pacu/README.md

 ## Community

 We're always happy to get bugs reports in the Pacu framework itself, as well as testing and feedback on different modules, and generally critical feedback to help refine the framework.
 We hope to see this grow into a key open-source tool for testing AWS security, and we need your help to make that happen!
-Any support towards this effort, through use and testing, improvement, or just by spreading the word, would be very much appreciated.
+Any support towards this effort through use, testing, improvement, or just by spreading the word, would be very much appreciated.

 If you're interested in contributing directly to the Pacu Framework itself, please read our [contribution guidelines](https://github.com/RhinoSecurityLabs/pacu/wiki/Contribution-Guidelines) for code conventions and git flow notes.